 - a.
 Lie within RV-RW-PYLON. - b.
-On any Z plane, and more than 30mm from the tailpipe defined in 3.8.2 when considering both sides of the car, only contain no more than two closed symmetrical sections with a maximum total area of 5000mm. these provisions being satisfied when considering both sides of the car.
+On any Z plane, when considering both sides of the car, only contain no more than two closed symmetrical sections with a maximum total area of 5000mm.
 This does not apply if the complete section lies within 30mm of the Exhaust Tailpipe defined in Article 3.8.2.
 For any complete closed section outside of RV-TAIL-EXH, the thickness of each section may not exceed 25mm when measured in the Y direction.

 Once the Rear Wing Pylon and Rear Wing Profiles are fully defined the Rear Wing Pylon must be trimmed to the Rear Wing Profiles such that no overlapping surfaces remain.
-A fillet radius, up to 10mm, may be applied along the periphery of where these surfaces intersect.
+A fillet radius, up to 10mm, may be applied along the intersections between these surfaces.